DavidYork/LudumDare56/README.md

-# Ludum Dare 56 Compo project.
+# Ludum Dare 56 Jam project.
 Theme: Tiny Creatures

 Ludum Dare is a game jam.
-This is a "compo" entry for the 56th Ludum Dare jam, more info here: [https://ldjam.com](https://ldjam.com).
+This is a "jam" entry for the 56th Ludum Dare jam, more info here: [https://ldjam.com](https://ldjam.com).
+This game was created by David York (no team) in 72 hours.

 # Project Components